-Lee-Nin woke from the dream, heart thundering within her chest.
-She clasped her free hand to her mouth to silence her quickening breath.
+HEART THUNDERING within her chest, Lee-Nin woke from the dream and clasped her free hand to her mouth to silence her quickening breath as she looked down to the sleeping girl clutched in her arm.

 The dream.
 The dream had filled her sleep.
-Moments of unconsciousness she could ill afford.
+Moments of unconsciousness she could ill afford in their flight from the men who wanted the girl dead.